G-Conard/g-conard.github.io/index.md

 ## Resume

-For a quick summary of my work and experiences, you can take a look at my <a href="Gabrielle-Conard-Resume.pdf" target="_blank">resume.</a>
+For a quick summary of my work and experiences, you can take a look at my <a href="documents/Gabrielle-Conard-Resume.pdf" target="_blank">resume.</a>

 ## Quadruped Robots